everestso/everestso/README.md

 # 🛰️ NASA VIPER Program: AI, Autonomy & Ames

-## 🚀 What Is VIPER?

-**VIPER** stands for **Volatiles Investigating Polar Exploration Rover** — a key robotic mission under NASA’s Artemis program.
-Scheduled to launch in **late 2024**, VIPER will explore the Moon’s **South Pole** in search of **water ice** and other volatiles critical for future human exploration.

-## 🎯 Mission Goals

-- Map subsurface water ice and volatiles
-- Study lunar soil composition in permanently shadowed regions
-- Inform Artemis landing site decisions and future resource use

----

 ## 🧠 The Role of NASA Ames Research Center

 Located in California’s Silicon Valley, **NASA Ames** plays a central leadership role in VIPER's development, especially for:

 ### 1. **Mission Management**
 - VIPER is **managed and led by Ames**.
-- The **Mission Operations Center (MOC)** and **Mission Science Center (MSC)** are both located at Ames and will run 24/7 lunar surface operations.
+- The **Mission Operations Center (MOC)** and **Mission Science Center (MSC)** are both located at Ames and designed to support 24/7 lunar surface operations.

 ### 2. **Software Development**
-- Ames is developing both:
+- Ames developed both:
-  - **Rover Flight Software (RFSW):** onboard control systems, fault detection, mobility logic, sensor integration.
+  - **Rover Flight Software (RFSW):** onboard control systems, fault detection, mobility logic, and sensor integration.
-  - **Rover Ground Software (RGSW):** mission planning tools, mapping, hazard analysis, rover driving tools.
+  - **Rover Ground Software (RGSW):** mission planning tools, mapping, hazard analysis, and rover driving interfaces.
-- Uses **open-source technologies** like **ROS 2** for navigation and decision support.
+- Built on **open-source technologies** like **ROS 2** for modularity and real-time autonomy.
-- VIPER’s software includes advanced autonomy to navigate lunar terrain with limited real-time input from Earth.
+- Designed to support **semi-autonomous lunar navigation** with limited human input due to communication delays.

 ### 3. **Simulation & Testing**
-- Development of high-fidelity **lunar simulation environments** using tools like **Gazebo**, terrain mapping plugins, and rover dynamics models.
+- Created high-fidelity **lunar simulation environments** using Gazebo and custom plugins for regolith, lighting, and mobility modeling.
-- **Hardware-in-the-loop testing** with rover prototypes and virtual processors for verifying flight software before launch.
+- Ran **hardware-in-the-loop testing** using virtual processors and emulators.
-- **“Roverscape”** at Ames is a testbed where engineers simulate rough terrain to fine-tune software and mobility.
+- Operated **“Roverscape”** at Ames, a physical testbed for evaluating mobility and navigation on simulated lunar terrain.

 ### 4. **AI-Driven Autonomy**
+- Developed advanced **AI systems** for:
+  - Terrain classification and slip prediction
-- Ames teams are building **AI-based hazard detection and path-planning systems** to enable VIPER to drive semi-autonomously.
+  - Autonomous hazard detection and route planning
-- Terrain assessment, slip prediction, and obstacle avoidance are built into the real-time rover intelligence stack.
+  - On-the-fly decision-making for scientific sampling and navigation

 ---